 CTL supports UMass’ strategic interest in deep engagement with course concepts, student resiliency, stress management, inclusive teaching, and sense of belonging through regular contemplative pedagogy meetings during the academic year.
 Our group attracts educators and administrators from across the disciplines, including over 200 non-unique participants per year.
 All are welcome to attend.
 Meetings typically involve sharing teaching experiences and resources related to contemplative pedagogy and mindful education.
 To join the mailing list, contact Brian Baldi.

-In Fall 2021, the Contemplative Pedagogy Group meets on the following dates:
+In Spring 2024, the Contemplative Pedagogy Group gathers on the following dates:

-For a full list of contemplative pedagogy programming since 2016, see our past programming list.
+For a full list of contemplative pedagogy programming since 2015 and a brief history of the CP Group, see our past programming list.

 UMass Courses & CP